marble-development/android_device_xiaomi_marble_legacy/README.md

 It was announced & released on March 2023.

 ## Known issues
-- SMS reception is only valid after the first boot, once rebooted it will fail.
 - SELinux allows NEVERALLOWS, because using sysbta.

 ## Device specifications